jundalisay/sp/content/en/research/euler/mechanica2/chapter-02g.md

 ---
 heading: Chapter 2g
-title: "The Rectilinear Motion Of A Free Point Acted On By Absolute Forces"
+title: "The Motion Of A Point On A Given Line In A Vacuum"
 date: 2025-03-20
 weight: 4
 description: "Motion is the translation of a body from the place it occupies to another place.
 True rest is a body remaining at the same place."
 author: "Euler"
+draft: true
 c: "darkgoldenrod"
 ---

-THE MOTION OF A POINT ON A GIVEN LINE IN A VACUUM

-PROPOSITION 49.
+### PROPOSITION 49.
 Problem.

 430. If a body is acted on by any forces, to find the curve AM (Fig. 53), upon which all the descents are made in equal times as far as to the point A.